JIC-CSB/dserve/SPEC.md

 ### Creating a new / replacing an overlay

 *Q: Should it be possible to update the overlay value from an individual item?*
+*Q: How can one access an empty overlay?*

 Request: